cyco130/php-tag/packages/php-tag/readme.md

 `php-tag` comes in the form of a Vite plugin (`php-tag/vite-plugin`).
 If you want to use with other tools, the underlying Babel transform (`php-tag/babel-plugin`) is also available.

 For the production build, the Babel transform extracts each piece of PHP code into its own PHP file with a unique name.
-The client sends this name along with the interpolated arguments as a POST request with a JSON body to the `/php-tag` and point.
+The client sends this name along with the interpolated arguments as a POST request with a JSON body to the `/php-tag` endpoint.
 The backend is supposed to provide a dispatcher at that endpoint that loads the requested PHP file and executes it with the arguments sent.

 During development, the client sends the code itself instead of a file name and the backend just `eval`s it.